 - Invite neighbors, friends, co-workers, and church newcomers into your home for a one-time, fun, non-threatening Christmas party.
 This could be a time to learn about them and build trust.
 This could also be the pre-launch of a Q Place group if they learn you are a safe person to talk to about spiritual things.

 If you have gone through Q Place Coaching to learn how to start a group for spiritual seekers, you have a lot of preparation behind you, and your interactions at Christmastime could be just the boost you need to get a group started in January.
-If you haven’t been through Q Place Coaching, you can still get a group started!
-Email me (fgoodrich@QPlace.com) if you would like more info about January Q&A sessions for anyone who is starting a group.
+If you haven’t been through Q Place Coaching, plan to take this training in January so you’ll be ready to start your group by spring.

 One Family’s Story